-Q: How would you describe the relationship between Lucia and her father?
+Q: How would you describe the dynamic between the two, and also their legacies today?

 Q: What are you working on now?